 Hugh has 30 years’ experience in Health Informatics, filling roles from software developer to lead architect.
 He is a partner in Blue Wave Informatics LLP, providing informatics consultancy to clients ranging from supra-national authorities, through national healthcare informatics programmes, to corporate clients in the healthcare systems and pharmaceutical domains.
 Since 2016, Hugh has also been Principal Information Architect at PAREXEL Informatics.
 He has also been heavily involved with HL7 and is currently co-chair of the Biomedical Research and Regulation work group.

 Dr. Hardison focuses on helping life science organizations optimize evidence planning, generation and management throughout the product life cycle.
 This includes leveraging his extensive global experience in the healthcare ecosystem to develop strategies, tactics, and technologies for gaining optimal insights across proprietary research data, public data and Real World Data that help companies embrace Precision Medicine and Value-based Reimbursement.
 He has served as a strategic advisor to healthcare executive teams, physician organizations and boards of trustees on continuous quality improvement and served the dual role of Vice President of Continuous Improvement and CIO of a health system.
-Dr. Hardison has served in several industry leadership positions and is current Past - Chairman of the CDISC Board of Directors and remains on the Board as Board Member Emeritus.
+Dr. Hardison has served in several industry leadership positions and is remains on the CDISC Board of DIrectors as Board Member Emeritus.